How We Can Help

 Our telephone support is available if you feel you need to talk one-to-one to a sympathetic and understanding ear about your experience or to ask any questions.
 Support calls are available to anyone that has been affected by ectopic pregnancy and can be arranged one-to-one, jointly as a couple or with a trusted support.
 We provide a flexible call-back service and will get in touch to arrange a call at a convenient time.

 If you are located in the UK, you can request a call-back by leaving your details on our Request a Call-back page or calling our support line on 020 7733 2653.

 *When requesting a call-back, you will be asked to provide your email address and mobile phone number so that we can get in touch with you.
 These details will be used by a support team member to contact you via text message or email to arrange a mutually convenient time for a call.
 If there are any issues with receiving text messages, please leave your email address only.

 We aim to be in touch as quickly as we can, usually within 24-48 hours during the working week.

-Our virtual support means you can speak to others face-to-face from the comfort of your own home using a Zoom link.
-We offer individual and group sessions.
-So that the group is small enough for everyone to be heard, spaces are limited to five participants (plus two hosts) per session.
+Our virtual support means you can speak to others "face-to-face" from the comfort of your own home using a Zoom link.
+So that the group is small enough for everyone to be heard, spaces are limited to six participants per session.